 What to expect on your first day

-You must bring valid identification with you on your first day to be able to begin your course.
-We will accept passports or government issued identity cards and a valid visa when applicable.
+Please remember to bring valid identification with you on your first day to begin your course.
+We will accept passports or government-issued identity cards and a valid visa when applicable.

 Arriving at LILA*

-Your first day begins at 8:30am in Reception where you will be met by our Receptionist who will ask for your name and valid identification.
-They will take a copy of your ID, give you your Welcome Pack and will show you to the Common Room where you can wait for induction.
+Your first day begins at 8:15am in reception where you will be met by our receptionist who will ask for your name and valid identification.
+They will take a copy of your ID, give you your welcome pack and show you to the common room where you can wait for the induction.

-While you wait for induction you can begin to fill in the forms you are given; these ask for various bits of contact information as well as your medical details.
+While you wait, you can begin to fill in the forms you are given which will include filling in necessary information such as contact information and medical details.

-Your timetable and course book will be ready for collection from Reception.
-When you get your timetable please check that it has the correct information on it.
+Your timetable and course book will be ready for collection from reception when you arrive.
+When you get your timetable, please check that all the information is correct.

-We suggest that you don’t write in your course book on your first day in class, this is because you may feel that the class level is not suitable for you and want to transfer.
+We suggest that you don’t write in your course book on your first day in class, as you may feel the class level is not suitable for you and want to transfer.
 If you have written in your book or damaged it during the first week then you must buy a new one.